 West & Centre Streets Interpretive Trail

 The current Rice Bank building was rebuilt on its original foundations.
-It houses the business offices of the local water district.
+It is now used by the local water district.
 The original building, however, was home to the notorious Ann Bassett from 1950 until her death in 1956.
-Ann was dubbed by the press as Queen Ann (of the rustlers), and was one of the few women allowed into the Hole in the Wall Gang's hideout.
+In her younger days, Ann was dubbed by the press as Queen Ann (of the rustlers), and was one of the few women allowed into the Hole in the Wall Gang's hideout.
 Some still think Ann was also Etta Place, who was portrayed by Katharine Ross in the popular 1969 movie "Butch Cassidy and the Sundance Kid".
 Pictures of Ann and Etta showed them to be very similar in appearance, along with a scar in the same location on their foreheads.
 Later research, however, has shown that one of the pictures' negatives had been mistakenly flipped before the comparison was made, and also, two court records show Ann Bassett to be in the United States when Etta Place was in Bolivia.
-In later years she refused to put down in writing much about her association with Butch Cassidy and the other famous criminals she knew, adding more fuel to the controversy of who Etta Place actually was.
+In later years Ann refused to put down in writing much about her association with Butch Cassidy and the other famous criminals she knew, adding more fuel to the controversy of who Etta Place actually was.

 The buildings and ruins along and around old Main Street, are numbered and described in an interpretive trail map.
 They are available both on this website, and inside a black metal box outside the Museum entrance (depending on remaining supplies).
 Feel free to walk the trails, even when the Museum is closed, to enjoy the history and scenery that abounds.
 Please, however, do not enter into or onto the ruins.
 Please stay within the rock lined trails provided.